vircadia/vircadia-docs-sphinx/docs/source/host/theater-domain-tutorial.md

-# Tutorial: Set Up A Theater Domain'
+# Tutorial: Set Up A Theater Domain

 This tutorial will walk you through creating and setting up a domain with a customizable theater that meets your needs.
 At the end of this tutorial, you’ll be able to: